1ay1/neowall/README.md

 **TL;DR**: NeoWall is the only Linux tool that renders **live GPU shaders** as wallpapers with Shadertoy compatibility.

+> ⚠️ **KDE Plasma Note**: Desktop icons may be hidden when NeoWall is running.
+This is a limitation of the layer-shell protocol on KDE.
+Consider disabling desktop icons or using a dock/panel for quick access.

 ---

 ## 🚀 Features